-The General Data Protection Regulation (GDPR) is the European Union’s new data protection legislation which comes into force on 25th May 2018.
-All businesses in the United Kingdom who handle personal data need to comply with the new legal framework.
+The General Data Protection Regulation (GDPR) is an European Union data protection legislation which came into force on 25th May 2018.
+All businesses in the United Kingdom, who handle personal data, have to comply with the legal framework.

 What personal data do we process?

 When you contact us with any type of enquiry, we will collect information such as your name, address and telephone number, electronic contact details, details about your enquiry and information so that we can check your identity.
 Depending on the nature of your enquiry, we may also need to collect further personal data, including financial information or special category data.
 For a full list of the data we will or may process please click here.

 How do we collect your personal data?

 We will collect most of this information directly from you when you contact us or via our secure online portal.
 We may also collect information from publicly accessible sources, third parties, via our website or information technology systems.
 For full details of how we collect personal data, please click here.

 We require certain personal data to enable us to provide our service to you.
 If you do not provide the personal data that we ask for, it may delay or prevent us from providing services to you.
 We also use this data to comply with our legal and regulatory obligations, for operational reasons and statistical analysis to help us manage our practice and ensure we deliver the best service to you.
 Full details can be found here.

 Will we use your data to send information to you?